japila-books/apache-spark-internals/docs/dynamic-allocation/ExecutorMonitor.md

 1. [spark.shuffle.service.enabled](../external-shuffle-service/configuration-properties.md#spark.shuffle.service.enabled) is disabled
 1. [spark.dynamicAllocation.shuffleTracking.enabled](configuration-properties.md#spark.dynamicAllocation.shuffleTracking.enabled) is enabled

-When enabled, `ExecutorMonitor` uses `shuffleTrackingEnabled` to guard execution of the following (making them noops):
+When enabled, `shuffleTrackingEnabled` is used to skip execution of the following (making them noops):

 * [onJobStart](#onJobStart)
 * [onJobEnd](#onJobEnd)

-When disabled, `ExecutorMonitor` uses `shuffleTrackingEnabled` for the following:
+When disabled, `shuffleTrackingEnabled` is used for the following:

 * [onTaskEnd](#onTaskEnd)
 * [shuffleCleaned](#shuffleCleaned)